 The simple, yet charming mountaintop chapel is rustic and serene, with wooden pews and a natural rock formation behind the altar.

 It’s a popular place for weddings, and religious services held every Sunday welcome both locals and tourists.

 More on Alabama: 30 Amazing Hidden Gems in Alabama

 7. Fort Payne Depot Museum

-Today, the well-preserved building showcases a range of collections, artefacts and exhibits relating to life through the ages in Fort Payne.
+Today, the well-preserved building showcases a range of collections, artifacts and exhibits relating to life through the ages in Fort Payne.

-With a range of Civil War, World War I and II memorabilia, dioramas and interactive exhibits, it’s a great place to delve deep into local history.
+With a range of Civil War, World War I and II memorabilia, dioramas and interactive exhibits, I think it’s a great place to delve deep into local history.

 8. Sally’s Smokin’ Butt BBQ

 This Fort Payne restaurant is popular with locals and tourists, and basically anyone who enjoys barbeque food.
 Whether you enjoy succulent meat combos of pork and brisket, ribs, chicken or a mouth-watering dessert, this diner has them all.